 April 28th is The Day of Mourning honouring workers in Canada who were killed, injured or disabled on the job.
-The following bike tour visits a number of commemorative sites throughout the region alluding to the Day of Mourning.
+The following bike tour visits a number of sites throughout the region that allude to the Day of Mourning.
 The route is entirely along bike paths.

-The tour begins in Vincent Massey Park overlooking the Rideau River.
-Just off the bike path near the southern end of the park sits a carved stone memorial commemorating the Day of Mourning.
-The location of the memorial was chosen for it’s proximity to the Heron Road Workers Memorial Bridge, finished in 1967, one year after a previous bridge at the same site collapsed killing nine workers in the worst construction accident in Ottawa’s history.
+Our tour begins in Vincent Massey Park where sits a carved stone memorial chosen for it’s proximity to the Heron Road Workers Memorial Bridge, completed in 1967, a year after a previous bridge at the same site collapsed killing nine workers in the worst construction accident in Ottawa’s history.

-The tour heads south, up along the Rideau River Eastern Pathway.
-It then crosses over Hogs Back Falls before turning north along the Rideau Canal Eastern Pathway.
+Ride along the Rideau River Eastern Pathway, then traverse Hogs Back Falls before turning onto the Rideau Canal Eastern Pathway.
 Cross the canal over the Hartwell Locks opposite Carleton University.

-Continue to ride all the way way downtown along the canal as far as City Hall.
-Before heading under the Laurier Street bridge, turn off the path onto the plaza infront of City Hall.
-At the north east corner of the plaza along Laurier you will see the Ottawa Firefighters Memorial.
-The memorial includes are number of black marble plaques depicting images of firefighters who have perished in the line of duty with accompanying interpretive texts describing their service, some dating back to the mid 1800’s.
+Continue along the canal as far as City Hall where, at the north east corner of the plaza in front of City Hall, you will find the Ottawa Firefighters Memorial.
+This memorial includes a number of marble plaques commemorating firefighters who have perished in the line of duty, some dating back to the mid 1800’s.

 The bike tour continues up the hill to the left of the cross.
 At the top of the hill, turn left onto the bike path and cross the Alexandra Bridge over the Ottawa River along the wooden boardwalk.
 Once arrived on the Quebec side of the bridge, cross the intersection to the opposite corner where the Sentier de l’Île pathway begins.
 This path heads inland along Boulevard des Allumettières.
 Les Allumettières were female workers in the local EB Eddy plant who fabricated wooden matches from the 1800’s up until 1928 when the plant closed.
 The working conditions they endured were extremely dangerous and unhealthy.
 An interpretive panel along the path goes into more detail on the incredible challenges Les allumettières encountered.